On the Equality of Three Formulas for Brumer--Stark Units: Equality of and

-\section{Equality of $u_1$ and $u_2$}
+\section{Equality of $u_1$ and $u_3$}

-In this section we prove the following theorem. \begin{theorem} We have $u_1=u_2$. \end{theorem} We prove the theorem by showing that for each $\sigma \in G$ we have $u_1(\sigma)=u_2(\sigma)$.
-We show a strong enough functorial property for each of $u_1$, $u_2$ that forces them to be equal.
+In this section we prove the following theorem. \begin{theorem} We have $u_1=u_3$. \end{theorem} We show that for each $\sigma \in G$ we have $u_1(\sigma)=u_3(\sigma)$.
+This is done by using a strong enough compatibility property which forces the formulas to be equal.
+A special argument will be required in the case that $R$ contains no finite places, i.e., $R = R_\infty$.